 What measures are being taken to ensure people on campus are healthy?

 All UC community members must take responsibility for monitoring their daily health for their own benefit and the safety of their fellow UC community members.

-All employees and students are required to perform a daily health self-assessment.
+All employees and students are required to perform a daily health self-assessment using the LiveSafe app.
 Everyone should take their temperature before leaving home or their residence hall each day as part of the daily health screening.

 Additionally, everyone will have their temperature checked daily on campus.
 Anyone whose temperature exceeds 100.4°F will not be permitted to enter academic buildings (Clay Tower, Geary Student Union, Gorman, Innovation Center, Riggleman Hall, School of Pharmacy), the Fitness Center, or athletic venues.